 AIMS AND LEARNING OUTCOMES

-- Knowledge and understanding skills: students should learn the main working mechanisms of economic systems in a comparative perspective
+Students must acquire adequate knowledge and effective understanding of the operation mechanisms of economic systems in a comparative and long-term perspective.

 Face to face lectures